Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives/rules/_index.md

 During the game, you may always browse through your lives to see what's coming up!

-Below is a table explaining what each icon means.
+Below are tables explaining what each icon means.

-@TODO: Rules-table with all icons explained.
+If you enabled "limited powers", only these ones appear.

-=> Shouldn't I just create an automatic feature that _reads_ stuff like this from the dict?
+<div id="powers-rules-table-limited"></div>

-=> Yes, an automatic part of PQ-RULEBOOK!!
+If all powers are enabled, these ones can also appear.

-=> Can create a TABLE or a RULES-TABLE.
-(For the first, check Kangaruse implementation.
-For the second, check underlying HTML for rules tables.)
+<div id="powers-rules-table-advanced"></div>

 {{% /rules-block %}}